emptythevoid/bashscripts/README.md

 fapplus.sh - A stupid simple extractor for "getuser" pages on fap.plus.
 Extracts all content links from the page and has youtube-dl download them.

+ldx-extractor - An overly complicated collection of bash scripts that allows capture of the output from an Cholestech LDX machine to a text file (and look flashy doing it).
+Requires a serial-to-USB cable, figlet, lolcat, entr.
+Intended to be used in a mass event, it allows the user to enter a patient name before each capture, so the output file shows who owns which reading.

 open-url.sh - A script to help open .url files from Windows in a Linux web browser (to be added in the right-click context menu, for example)

 openwithcustomcommand - This is intended to be placed inside a right-click context menu.
 It accepts a file and then a dialog prompt appears asking to enter in a custom command to open the file with.
 I believe I created this as a quick way to restore this behavior to the open file options in Ubuntu.